-Lectures are on Tuesday at 4 and Thursdays at 9, in Lecture Theatre 1 of the Hicks building.
+Lectures are on Tuesdays at 4pm and Thursdays at 9am, in Lecture Theatre 1 of the Hicks building.

-Tutorials are on Tuesdays at 12, Wednesday at 12 and Thursdays at 1, depending on which group you are in, during weeks 2,4,6,9 and 11.
-You can check which group you are in here, and see the full timetable here.
+Tutorials are on Wednesdays at 12pm or Thursdays at 1pm, depending on which group you are in, during weeks 2,4,6,9,11.
+You can check which group you are in here.